Fomode3D/Documentation-1/docs/source/developers/first-smart-contract.rst

           using contract::contract;
     };

 The logic of the behavior of the contract determines the action.
-We will write an action that print whether such an account exists on the ``Remchain``.
+We will write an action that prints whether such an account exists on the ``Remchain``.

 .. note::